URIs¶

 Note

-While URLs in general allow specifying host and port components
+While URLs in general allow specifying host and port components without specifying a scheme (e.g. //myhost:1234), this is not allowed in the context of RSB.

-Generic URIs¶
+Generic URIs

 Syntax